 As a result of this networking initiative, the health system saw improved physician collaboration, in addition to a shorter learning period and greater acceptance of using social media tools.

 Social media is an easy way for physicians to find and connect with other health professionals, even those outside of their own health system or hospital.
-Physicians can also share their knowledge or research to benefit other providers.
+Physicians can also share their knowledge or research to benefit other providers and even communicate with colleagues about patient issues.

 Overall, these practices improve physicians’ knowledge and willingness to work as a team.
 The more informed and educated a health system’s physicians are, the happier patients will be with their experience and the quality of care provided.

 Ultimately, healthcare marketers should strive to provide patients with better experiences in order to foster loyalty, retention, and positive word-of-mouth referrals.
-Improving physician engagement and alignment is one way to do so.
+Improving physician engagement and alignment via network-driven social media networks is one way to do so.

 Since many social media sites are public communication platforms that can reach a wide breadth of individuals, healthcare organizations can use this marketing tactic to support broader population health and preventative health initiatives.